 Matthew Townsend has been appointed as the Supervisor, Editorial, with the General Synod of The Anglican Church of Canada.
 Matthew will be providing the Anglican Journal with day-to-day leadership until December 31, 2019.
 He has worked in editorial, journalistic, and web development roles with a variety of organizations, including the The Living Church, the Episcopal … Continued

-View a PDF version of Highlights from the Council of General Synod: November 12, 2017.
-Council members gathered at 8:45 a.m. at the Queen of Apostles Renewal Centre in Mississauga.
-Orders of the Day The Very Rev. Peter Wall read out the Orders of the Day.
-Marriage Canon Conversation The Ven.
-Dr. Lynne McNaughton, chair … Continued
+View a PDF version of Highlights from the Council of General Synod: March 17, 2019.
+Council members gathered after breakfast at 8:45 a.m. at the Queen of Apostles Renewal Centre in Mississauga.
+Orders of the Day Dr. Karen Egan and the Very Rev. Peter Wall, co-chairs of the Planning and Agenda Team, read out the … Continued